opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:cfunction:: void cvScaleAdd(const CvArr* src1, CvScalar scale, const CvArr* src2, CvArr* dst)
 .. ocv:pyoldfunction:: cv.ScaleAdd(src1, scale, src2, dst)-> None

-    :param src1: First source array.
+    :param src1: first input array.

-    :param scale: Scale factor for the first array.
+    :param scale: scale factor for the first array.

-    :param src2: Second source array of the same size and type as  ``src1`` .
+    :param src2: second input array of the same size and type as ``src1``.

-    :param dst: Destination array of the same size and type as  ``src1`` .
+    :param dst: output array of the same size and type as ``src1``.

 The function ``scaleAdd`` is one of the classical primitive linear algebra operations, known as ``DAXPY`` or ``SAXPY`` in `BLAS <http://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms>`_.
 It calculates the sum of a scaled array and another array: